philbackworks/3AFans.com-Site-Data/_toys-1-6/footcutter-cowbot.md

 "I WANTS SOME PRUDENCE FOOT"

+"Where do you think all those severed feet came from?"

 Surprise Limited Drop!

 "...a classic Ash Wood robot rustler, and cutter offerer of feet!" - Ashley Wood, <a href="https://www.worldofthreea.com/threea-production-blog/qa39" target="_blank">Q and A #39</a>